A man’s home is his castle, and while a moat around it might require a permit, a swath of green, however, does not.

 Powered aerators are more efficient when it comes to aerating larger lawns as compared to manual aerators.

-This is because manual or step aerators come with two to five hollow tines that are mounted on a step bar and has to be pushed manually.
+This is because manual or step aerators come with two to five hollow tines that are mounted on a step bar and have to be pushed manually.

 Best Practices for Lawn Aeration